Uppercut Start a partner program

 Cost Concerns

-The cost benefit calculation often depends on program sophistication.
+Users compare these economics to newer platforms with simpler pricing models and often question whether CAKE’s capabilities justify premium pricing for their specific needs.
+The cost benefit calculation depends heavily on program sophistication.
 Enterprise operations with complex needs may find the investment justified.
-Smaller programs with straightforward requirements often question whether they are paying for capabilities they do not use.
+Smaller programs with straightforward requirements often discover they are paying for capabilities they do not use.

 Interface and User Experience